ehutzelman/experian/README.md

-# Experian
+# Experian Ruby Gem

-Ruby Wrapper for the Experian Net Connect API.
+Ruby Wrapper for portions of the Experian Net Connect API.
+Experian exposes nearly 30 different services through the Net Connect API.
+This gem currently only implements the Connect Check product (consumer credit scoring and identity validation), although expanding it to support the other products should be straightforward.

-Net Connect is a business-to-business application gateway designed to allow access to Experian legacy systems via the public Internet or Experian’s private TCP/IP extranet transport.
+*Net Connect is a business-to-business application gateway designed to allow access to Experian legacy systems via the public Internet or Experian’s private TCP/IP extranet transport.
 It is a secure 168-bit encrypted transaction, using HTTPS.
 Net Connect is a non-browser-based system requiring Experian certified client or vendor software at the user's location.
 It utilizes XML for the input inquiry and has the capability of returning field-level XML, as well as our standard Automated Response Format (ARF) (computer readable), Teletype Response Format (TTY) (human readable) and Parallel Profile (both ARF and TTY in one response).
-Net Connect meets the encryption standards requirement in the Safeguards section of the Gramm- Leach-Bliley (GLB) Act.
+Net Connect meets the encryption standards requirement in the Safeguards section of the Gramm- Leach-Bliley (GLB) Act.*

-##### Net Connect includes:
+#### Net Connect Products

-1. A service to determine the correct URL for accessing Net Connect
-2. Support for Experian’s Single Sign-On (SSO) service
-3. Support for XML inquiries and response
-4. Access to Experian's legacy systems from a single URL
+* Address Update
+* Authentication Services
+* BizID
+* Bullseye
+* Checkpoint - File One Verification Solution
+* Collection Advantage interactive
+* Collection Report
+* **Connect Check (implemented in this gem)**
+* Credit Profile
+* Custom Solution
+* Cross View
+* CU Decision Expert
+* Custom Strategist
+* Decode
+* Demographics
+* Direct Check
+* Employment Insight
+* Fraud Shield
+* Instant Prescreen
+* New Consumer Identification
+* Numeric Inquiry
+* Parallel Profile
+* Profile Summary
+* Precise ID
+* Precise ID Distributed
+* Risk Models
+* Social Search
+* Truvue

 ## Installation